olliuhlbeck/sky-listings/README.md

 | ---------------------------------------------------------- | ------------------------------------------------------------- | ----------------------------------------------------------------- |
 | ![Home XL](./frontend/public/screenshots/xl-home-page.jpg) | ![Home SM](./frontend/public/screenshots/small-home-page.jpg) | ![Browse](./frontend/public/screenshots/xl-browse-properties.jpg) |

-- Frontend: React, TypeScript, Vite and TailwindCSS
+- Frontend: React with TypeScript using Vite as the build tool.
+Styling with TailwindCSS.
-- Backend: Node.js (TypeScript) with a PostgreSQL database
+- Backend: Node.js with TypeScript and Express, connected to a PostgreSQL database using Prisma as the ORM.

   > **Note on apps image handling:**
   > The current approach to handling images in this project is not ideal.
 Images are embedded as base64-strings, which isn't aligned with best practices for performance and scalability.
 This was a conscious trade-off made to simplify development and keep the project lightweight